tyt2y3/tinybind/readme.md

-# tinyxmlbind - the neat and sexy xml binding and serialization scheme for C++
+# tinyxmlbind - the neat and nearly unobstructive xml binding and serialization scheme for C++

 ## Quick start